Protective Action You Can Take Now

 Selecting an agent or proxy is a big decision.
 The client should know the person and feel comfortable that the person selected will be able to make decisions that reflect the wishes of the designator.
 Here are some of the characteristics I recommend to clients and families when selecting an agent or proxy:

-• Commitment: the agent should be committed to the person driven principles of supported decision making.
+- Commitment: the agent should be committed to the values of the person in exercising supported decision making.

-• Listener: active listening to all involved is needed for good decision making.
+- Being willing to listen: active listening to the person in need is required for good decision making.

-• Available: the agent needs to be nearby or easy to contact when decisions need to be made.
+- Available: the agent needs to be nearby or easy to contact when a or decision or decisions need to be made.
 The agent should also be over 18 and healthy enough to be available and act.

-• Emotional strength: health care and financial decisions can be very stressful.
-The agent needs to have the strength to make hard decisions.
+- Emotional strength: being a health care and financial decision maker can be (very) stressful.
+The agent needs to have the strength of character to make hard decisions.

-• Diplomatic: the agent should be able to resolve conflict when disagreements arise between family members.
-The agent needs to be able to hear everyone out, explain the options, the reasons for the choice being made.
+- Be diplomatic: the agent should be able to resolve conflict when disagreements arise between family members.
+The agent needs to be able to hear everyone out, explain the options and the reason(s) for the choice being made.

 While it is impossible to predict exactly how an individual will act as the agent in real time, there are certain characteristics that are red flags to both the individual and the attorney when selecting an agent.
 Here are some characteristics the client may want to avoid when selecting an agent or proxy:

-• Personal financial active problems (agents who steal money frequently do so because they need money)
+- Past and/or present personal financial problems (agents who steal money frequently do so because they need money)

 Drafting Health Care Directives: Discussing Health Care Values